dabapps/django-readers/docs/tutorial.md

 ## Example models

 For the purposes of this tutorial, we're going to use a set of models representing **books**, **authors** and **publishers**.
-In this model, a book has exactly one publisher, but can have many authors.
+A book has exactly one publisher, but can have many authors.
 Here are the Django models we're using:

 ```python